In Virginia, the same law criminalizes both assault and battery.

-In most cases, simple assault is a Class 1 misdemeanor in Virginia, punishable by up to a year in jail and a fine of as much as $2,500.
+In most cases, both battery and assault are defined as Class 1 misdemeanors in Virginia, punishable by up to a year in jail and a fine of as much as $2,500.

 Knowingly committing any act of assault against certain state and federal employees is a much more serious offense.